Indian aviation watchdog defers new rules on pilots' rest, duty times | Business

 Indian aviation watchdog defers new rules on pilots' rest, duty times

+Tuesday's news followed a warning from a key airline lobby group, reported last month by the Economic Times newspaper, that the scramble to meet the new rules could force cancellation of up to a fifth of flights.
+Announced in January, the rules increased flight crews' weekly rest periods to 48 hours from 36 and cut pilots' night flight duty times to a maximum of 10 hours from 13.

-In Tuesday's revised website notice, however, the Directorate General of Civil Aviation (DGCA) allowed airlines to retain the older norms for the time being.
-The changes followed a review of data on pilot fatigue drawn from spot checks and airline surveillance after an IndiGo pilot collapsed and died in August before his flight.
+In this week's revised website notice, however, the Directorate General of Civil Aviation (DGCA) allowed airlines to retain the older norms for the time being.
+The rule changes followed a review of data on pilot fatigue drawn from spot checks and airline surveillance after a pilot for budget carrier IndiGo collapsed and died in August before his flight.

-Also Read: 'Proof of India's technological ability': Ex-DRDO scientist Ravi Gupta hails first flight test of Agni-5 missile
+The Federation of Indian Airlines warned of the cancellation risk as the watchdog's deadline left too little time to hire and train the 25% more pilots required to satisfy the new rules, Economic Times said.
+Last week, Tata Group-owned Air India was fined 8 million rupees ($96,000) by the regulator, for breaching limits on flight duty times and fatigue management. ($1=83.3100 Indian rupees)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)